SK-EID/mid-rest-java-client/README.md

     }
     catch (MidInvalidUserConfigurationException e) {
         logger.info("Mobile-ID configuration on user's SIM card differs from what is configured on service provider's side.
 User needs to contact his/her mobile operator.");
+        logger.info("In case of DEMO the user needs to re-import MID certificate at https://demo.sk.ee/MIDCertsReg/");
         // display error
     }
     catch (MidSessionNotFoundException | MidMissingOrInvalidParameterException | MidUnauthorizedException e) {